jameswniu/multi-intent-ai-chatbot/README.md

-# AI Support Chatbot - Enterprise Design and Implementation
+# AI Support Chatbot — Enterprise Design and Implementation

 ### Overview
-This repository presents a two-phase architecture for an AI-powered support chatbot that assists customer service agents with:
+This project shows how to design and build an AI-powered support chatbot that helps customer service teams answer product and contract questions quickly and accurately.

-- **Knowledge Retrieval** from product documentation.
+The system is built in two stages:
-- **Contract and Account Lookup** from structured SQL data sources.
+1. **Phase 1:** A working MVP that proves the concept and gathers feedback.

-The project demonstrates both a **Phase 1 Minimal Viable Product (MVP)** and a **Phase 2 Enterprise-Ready Architecture**, designed with observability, governance, and CI/CD integration.
+2. **Phase 2:** A production-grade version that scales securely with monitoring, automation, and continuous learning.

 ---